Career HubResume

 3 key takeaways

-• Learn the most important parts of a resume and how each one tells your professional story
+• Learn the key parts of a resume and how to make each one stand out

 • Understand how optional resume parts (like projects and volunteering) can strengthen your qualifications

-This guide breaks down each essential parts of a resume and shows you exactly how to optimize them for your target roles.
+This guide breaks down the essential parts of a resume and how to optimize them for your target roles.

 Why you need different parts of a resume

-A resume is more than a list of experiences.
-And each part serves a distinct strategic purpose.
+A resume is more than a list of experiences: each part serves a distinct strategic purpose.
 Contact details ensure employers can reach you, while a professional summary hooks their interest with relevant achievements.
-Other sections validate your expertise, prove your impact with concrete results, and help recruiters find you in ATS systems.
+Other sections validate your expertise, prove your impact with concrete results, and help recruiters find you using ATS tools.
 Together, these carefully crafted elements guide hiring managers through your professional story—from first glance to interview decision.

 Parts of a resume